kalyugwasi/C_Cpp-Kit/README.md

 If you encounter issues:

 1. Check the **Troubleshooting** section above
+2. Contact me at `kumarhimanshu2609@gmail.com`
-2. Review the example programs
+3. Review the example programs
-3. Verify your installation paths
+4. Verify your installation paths
-4. Ensure all PATH variables are properly set
+5. Ensure all PATH variables are properly set

 ---